qld-gov-au/ckanext-data-qld/README.md

 The `ckanext-data-qld` extension contains a paster command for doing this (ref.: https://github.com/qld-gov-au/ckanext-data-qld/blob/develop/ckanext/data_qld/commands.py)

+*Note: This paster command was designed to be run once for initial migration of legacy extra fields, so isn't idempotent.
+If migration command is run multiple times there should not be any issues, but it is not recommended to be used again once the site is live*

 To run the command:

 1. Enable the python virtual environment: